knottybiscotti/knottybiscotti/content/writing/Friday Flashing/2025/December/12-19 Naughty or Nice.md

   - control
   - age_difference
   - tender
 Notes: "What I've learned with this little exercise: (1) I love writing quick little scenes and finally letting some of my character ideas have their own stories!
 (2) When I DON'T have time to fuss over every detail, I enjoy the writing process more!
 (3) I don't like letting half-baked stories out into the world, but I LOVE sharing more of my writing.
 I like pretending I have an audience!
 (4) As soon as I 'finish' a story that's when I'm most motivated to start my next one!
 (5) Editing is f-ing HARD!
 Seriously, this one's over 2000 words when I intended it to be around 800.
-I need a good editor to SHUT ME UP❣️"
+I need a good editor to SHUT ME UP❣️<br/>Also, I threw out TWO items I had in the stocking in the original draft because even with this I'm OVER 2100 words!
+I'm a monster."
 Thumbnail: /knottybiscotti/writing/media/Series/friday-flashing.png
 ---

-*I ought to say no, no, no sir.
+*I ought to say no, no, no sir.*<br/>

-*Mind if move in closer?*
+*Mind if move in closer?*<br/>

-*At least I'm gonna say that I tried.*
+*At least I'm gonna say that I tried.*<br/>

-*What's the sense of hurting my pride?*
+*What's the sense of hurting my pride?*<br/>

 "Heidi, dear, where are you?"